mcancol/Code-Games/Readme.md

 Platform game
 -------------

-To start the platform game, open the index.html file in a recent browser.
+To start the platform game, open the alien.html file in a recent browser.
 By default the level named "level1" will be loaded, by using the ?level= argument a different level can be loaded.
 For example, to load the the level named "level2", you should use:

-    index.html?level=level2
+    alien.html?level=level2

-Levels can be changed using the level editor (editor.html).
+Levels can be changed using the level editor, use:

+    alien.html?edit=true

+To see debugging lines, you can use:

+    alien.html?debug=true

+All player actions are sent to the [data server](http://www.ivarclemens.nl/platform_game/).

 Maze game
 ---------

 All player actions are sent to the [data server](http://www.ivarclemens.nl/maze_game/) and will be appended to the log file.

+    maze.html

 Generating documentation